 India Year Book (Current Affairs)

 Publication division of India

 History Of Medieval India

 Make a strong and smart time table for study.

 Go through the previous year papers

 An IAS officer gets many other additional allowances and benefits along with salary.
-A junior IAS officer salary is INR 56100 per month whereas salary of senior IAS officer such as cabinet secretary can be 2.5 lakh per month.
-Apart from the salary, other allowances and benefits are given to every IAS officer by government, which are listed below:
+A junior IAS officer salary is INR 56100 per month whereas the salary of senior IAS officer such as cabinet secretary can be 2.5 lakh per month.
+Apart from the salary, other allowances and benefits are given to every IAS officer by the government, which are listed below:

 Discount on Govt. services

 House rent allowance

 Dearness Allowance (DA)